haxamxam/Swinbot_MLChatBot/README.md

 *Thanks for visiting*

 Tensorflow based Chatbot using <strong>Flask, Python and JavaScript </strong>.

 Made as a University Research Project.
+It is currently deployed on the default WSGI server.

 ## Here is how to run it: